ShakyaRupasinghe4168/todo-dashboard-2024-q1-shakyarupasinghe4168/README.md

 You can get the project by downloading the zip file or cloning the repository using Git.

 1. **Option 1: Download and Unzip**
-   - Download the ZIP file from the repository link or release page.
+   - Download the ZIP file from the repository link
    - Unzip the downloaded file.

 2. **Option 2: Clone the Repository**